 2. What risk management software are we going to use?

-Doing risk management on a corporate scale does mean using software to record, analyse and track risks.
+Doing risk management on a corporate scale does mean using software to record, analyze and track risks.
 You can’t do this level of management and reporting through making notes on a white board.

 Your business may already have tools that are adequate for managing risk.
 You may be able to extend your existing suite of tools to switch on a module for risk management.
 Or you might need to invest in something completely new.